 Covered Cougar Distribution Center

-The COVID-19 pandemic has made purchasing personal protective equipment (PPE), community protective equipment (CPE) and cleaning supplies challenging.
-A team of representatives from Facilities Services, Emergency Management, Safety, Health and Sustainability, and Business & Financial Services are centrally procuring COVID-19 supplies for the university and leveraging available resources to build the university’s stockpile of supplies as quickly as possible.
-This centralized approach provides for consistent, cost-effective bulk purchasing of COVID-19 safety and cleaning supplies that align with Centers for Disease Control and Prevention (CDC), Environmental Protection Agency (EPA) recommendations, California Department of Public Health (CDPH) and County health guidelines.
+A team of representatives from Facilities Services, Emergency Management, Safety, Health and Sustainability, and Business & Financial Services are centrally procuring COVID-19 supplies for the university and leveraging available resources to build the university’s stockpile of supplies.
+This centralized approach provides for consistent, cost-effective bulk purchasing of COVID-19 safety supplies that align with Centers for Disease Control and Prevention (CDC) recommendations, California Department of Public Health (CDPH) and County health guidelines.
 Individual departments are not required to purchase these supplies independently.

 Campus Community Resources: